shinziling/CollegeNote/content/Discrete Math/Propositional Logic.md

 >>>		- $$(p \wedge q) \vee r$$, is a valid statement.
 >>>		- $$p \wedge q \wedge r$$, is also a valid statement since all the connectivity are the same.
 ## Translating English into Logic
-When we are given an English statement we break the statement into parts and assign an variable to each parts then connect the parts together with a logic connectivity.
+When we are given an English statement, we break the statement into parts and assign a variable to each part then connect the parts together with a logic connectivity.
-- Given these statements, we will translate them into logics:
+- We will translate the given statements into "logic":
 	- "Tommy likes oranges and apples"
 		- Let p = `Tommy likes oranges` and q = `Tommy likes apples`
 			- $$p \wedge q$$
 	- "Fruits are healthy but snacks are not"
-		- Let p = `fruits are health`y and q = `snacks are healthy`
+		- Let p = `fruits are healthy` and q = `snacks are healthy`
 			- $$p \wedge \sim q$$
 	- Either Jim is sleepy or Jim is tired
 		- Let p = `Jim is sleepy` and q = `Jim is tired`
 			- $$p \vee q$$
 	- Neither Jim nor Timmy are sleeping
 		- Let p = `Jim is sleeping` and q = `Timmy is sleeping`
+		- Note: Either of the two notations work here, they are equivalent.
+See [[Law-of-Equivalance.png|Laws of Equivalence]]
 			- $$ \sim p \wedge \sim q$$ or
 			- $$\sim (p \vee q)$$
 	- Neither Jim nor Timmy are angry but Tommy is.
 		- Let p = `Jim is angry` and q = `Timmy is angry` and r = `Tommy is angry`
 			- $$\sim p \wedge \sim q \wedge r$$
 ## Truth Table
-- Determines whether or not a statement is `true` or `false` under every possible interpretations.
+- Determines whether or not a statement is `true` or `false` under every possible interpretation.
 	- We would use `T` for `true` and `F` for `false`.
-	- Or in binary `1` would be `true` and `0` would be `false`.
+	- If we use binary, `1` would be `true` and `0` would be `false`.

 - ### Interpretation
-	- Each row of a truth table represent an interpretation.
+	- Each row of a truth table represents an interpretation.
-	- An Interpretation is basically assigning a `true` or `false` value for each variable.
+	- An Interpretation is basically a combination of assignments of either `true` or `false` value for each variable.
 		- For example, suppose we have variable ***p*** and ***q***.
 			- One interpretation can be ***p*** is `true` and ***q*** is `false`.
-		- Given an Interpretation we can evaluate whether or not that statement is true under that specific interpretation, this is known as **"truth valuation"**.
+		- Given an Interpretation we can evaluate whether or not a statement is true under that specific interpretation, this is known as **"truth valuation"**.
-			- Suppose ***p*** and ***q*** is connected by `and` connectivity, so $$p \wedge q$$
+			- Suppose ***p*** and ***q*** is connected by `and`, so $$p \wedge q$$
 			- Under the interpretation above this statement would be `false` since ***p*** is `true` and ***q*** is `false`.
+			-
 >[!tip]-
 >- The only time that a statement connected by only $$\wedge$$ is true is if all the variables are true
 >- The only time that a statement connected by only $$\vee$$ is false is if all the variables are false